mlhartme/pommes/README.md

     [1]   Projects/svn.1and1.org/sales/tools/lavender
     [2] A Projects/github.com/net/oneandone/lavender (git:ssh://git@github.com/mlhartme/lavender.git)
     Please select: 2
-    [/Users/mhm/Projects/github.com/net/oneandone] git clone ssh://git@github.com/mlhartme/lavender.git lavender
+    [/Projects/github.com/net/oneandone] git clone ssh://git@github.com/mlhartme/lavender.git lavender
     ~/Projects/github.com/net/oneandone/lavender $

 This searches the database for `lavender` projects and lets you choose between the hits.
-Selecting `1` would simply cd you into an already existing checkout, choosing `2` also creates the checkout.
+Selecting `1` would simply into the already existing checkout, choosing `2` also creates the checkout.

 Technically, Pommes is a command line tool that maintains a database with project metadata.
 Pommes can: